Guide to Meeting & Event Planning in

 Barrio Viejo, a downtown neighborhood that is home to the Tucson Convention Center, is expected to be designated a National Historic Landmark this year, thanks to a small Catholic shrine called El Tiradito.
 Recent decades have seen a focus on the area, such as the restoration of Carmen Teatro, a 300-seat theater, which is underway.
 The facade has already been refurbished, and a renewed interior will be revealed in 2025.

-Sonora Moonshine Company will open in May.
-The restaurant will have an outdoor patio and speakeasyesque basement bar that only will be open on weekends and for private events.
+Sonora Moonshine Company opened in March 2024.
+The restaurant has an outdoor patio and speakeasy-esque basement bar that only will be open on weekends and for private events.

 Old Tucson Studios, the city’s iconic movie location that’s been shuttered since 2020, has new owners.
 The attraction reopened with a Halloween-themed series of events for the public.
 Stay tuned for updated information on private events.